 He'd actually never prosecuted a felony case before, which I think makes his inclusion in this unprecedented prosecution of the former president of the United States particularly more galling.

-Um not only that, his appointment to the receipt of this contract with Fulton County actually occurred without the approval of the Fulton County board.
+Not only that, his appointment to the receipt of this contract with Fulton County actually occurred without the approval of the Fulton County board.

-So it's in violation of the law.
+So it was in violation of the law.

-And you talk about the amount of money he's taken, it's a great point, and the number of people are charged.
+And you talk about the amount of money he's taken.

-And so then the question becomes did more people have charges brought to them, not because the evidence suggested it, but because the more people involved in the case might have actually increased the fee for Fannie Willis' boyfriend.
+And so then the question becomes, did more people have charges brought to them not because the evidence suggested it, but because the more people involved in the case might have actually increased the fee for Fannie Willis' boyfriend?

-I think she and other people have to answer, and it just put in even more illegitimate light into a process that already made the United States look like a banana republic when you're bringing these charges against the former president of the United States, for I think elevating real questions about the integrity of the United States democracy.
+And it just put an even more illegitimate light into a process that already made the United States look like a banana republic when you're bringing these charges against the former president of the United States for, I think, elevating real questions about the integrity of the United States democracy.

-Then your call's coming up 800-941 Sean is our number as we continue.
+Then your call's coming up, 800-941-Sean is our number as we continue.

 Alerting you to all the ways the government wants to butt into your life.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

 Hey, Sean Hannity here.